-- 1. As described in the "Preparation of the machine for installation" chapter, prepare for the following steps. - Install the appropriate clamping element for the test specimen and changing part [see "Installation of clamping element" and "Installation of changing parts" chapters]. - 3.
+- As described in the "Preparation of the machine for in-1. stallation" chapter, prepare for the following steps. - 2.
+Install the appropriate clamping element for the test specimen and changing part [see "Installation of clamping element" and "Installation of changing parts" chapters]. - 3.
 Clamp the test specimen. - 4.
-Check the axial run-out on a suitable test surface of the test specimen.
+Unfasten the fixing screws on the functional unit a few turns without removing them. - Align the clamping device [see alignment process from 5. the "Installation of functional unit of an alignable clamping device" chapter]. - Ensure that the fixing screws on the functional unit are 6. tightened back down after the alignment process to the specified tightening torque [see "Screw tightening torques" chapter].